jometzg/microbit-sk-planner/Labs/Lab-02/readme.md

  .  .
 5  .  .

 Assistant > The circle has been enlarged and is now displayed on the matrix.
+User > clear the display and then draw a vertical line on the right side of the display Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+Brightness set!
+ .  .  .  .
+9
+ .  .  .  .
+9
+ .  .  .  .
+9
+ .  .  .  .
+9
+ .  .  .  .
+9

+Assistant > The display has been cleared and a vertical line has been drawn on the right side of the matrix.
 ```

 ## Troubleshooting